OSGeo/PROJ/docs/source/apps/projinfo.rst

     .. versionadded:: 7.1

-    Hides any coordinate operation that is, or contains, a ballpark transformation.
+    Hides any coordinate operation that is, or contains, a :term:`Ballpark transformation`

     .. note:: only used for coordinate operation computation